ResNorm: Tackling Long-tailed Degree Distribution Issue in Graph Neural Networks via Normalization: Conclusion

-\section{conclusion}

-In this paper, we study the normalization technique for GCNs.
+This section presents an ablation study focused on the shift operation.
+Since our primary concern is addressing the issue of over-smoothing in the design of the shift operation, we examine the performance of ResNorm and its variants with varying numbers of layers.
+We explore two variants: the first one involves eliminating the shift operation from ResNorm, while the second variant replaces the shift operation with a standard shift that subtracts the mean from node representations.
+The empirical results presented in Figure \ref{fig:ablation} support our previous theoretical analysis, confirming that the use of standard shift can increase the risk of over-smoothing.
+It is observed that as the number of layers increases, the blue lines exhibit a significant drop compared to the red and green lines.
+Additionally, the red lines generally exhibit higher values compared to the green lines, further validating the efficacy of the node-wise shifting."

+\section{Conclusion}

+This paper studies tackling the long-tailed degree distribution issue in GNNs via normalization.
 We observe the variance expressing phenomenon and give explanations for why the head nodes commonly have larger NStd.
 We propose to leverage the distribution reshaping technique to improve the accuracy of tail nodes.
 The distribution reshaping operation constitutes the scale of ResNorm, aiming to implicitly reshape the distribution of node degree.
-We further theoretically prove that standard shift serves as a preconditioner of weight matrix that shrinks the singular values.
+We give an explanation of its mechanism using the influence distribution.
+Regarding the shift operation, we theoretically prove that the standard shift serves as a preconditioner of the weight matrix that shrinks the singular values.
 Consequently, the standard shift increases the risk of over-smoothing.
-Empirically, the standard shift also induces structural information loss.
-Therefore, we propose a shift operation that can simultaneously preserve the structural information and boost the training.
-Experimental results confirm the effectiveness of ResNorm on improving classification performance.
+With the over-smoothing in mind, we utilize a node-wise shift operation that can simulate the degree-specific parameter strategy.
+Experimental results confirm the effectiveness of ResNorm on the node classification task.